reactjs/react.dev/src/content/reference/rsc/server-functions.md

 }
 ```

-When using `useActionState` with Server Actions, React will also automatically replay form submissions entered before hydration finishes.
+When using `useActionState` with Server Functions, React will also automatically replay form submissions entered before hydration finishes.
 This means users can interact with your app even before the app has hydrated.

 For more, see the docs for [`useActionState`](/reference/react-dom/hooks/useFormState).

 ### Progressive enhancement with `useActionState` {/*progressive-enhancement-with-useactionstate*/}

-Server Actions also support progressive enhancement with the third argument of `useActionState`.
+Server Functions also support progressive enhancement with the third argument of `useActionState`.

 ```js [[1, 3, "updateName"], [1, 6, "updateName"], [2, 6, "/name/update"], [3, 6, "submitAction"], [3, 9, "submitAction"]]
 "use client";